akseldeneken/Evidence-1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 ## Implementation

-The transitions of the automaton are defined using the move predicate.
-This specifies how the automaton moves from one stat to another based on the input character.
+The transitions of the designed automaton are defined using “move”.
+This specifies how the automaton moves from one state to another based on the input character.

 ```prolog
 % Basic form: move(InitialState, NextState, Letter).